itlackey/giv_py/app-spec.md

 - Teams requiring consistent documentation standards
 - Organizations needing automated content generation for releases

+### 1.3 Repository Requirements
+**Giv requires execution from within a Git repository and automatically operates from the repository root directory:**

+- **Git Repository Required**: The application must be executed from within a Git repository or one of its subdirectories
+- **Automatic Root Discovery**: On startup, the application automatically detects the Git repository root using `git rev-parse --show-toplevel`
+- **Working Directory Change**: The application changes to the repository root directory for all operations
+- **Exit on Invalid Repository**: If not executed from within a Git repository, the application exits with an error message

+This design ensures:
+- Consistent behavior regardless of execution location within the repository
+- Proper relative path resolution for configuration files (`.giv/config`, `.giv/templates/`)
+- Accurate project metadata detection from root-level files (`package.json`, `pyproject.toml`, etc.)
+- Reliable Git operations across the entire repository

 ## 2. Command Structure and Interface

 ### 2.1 Basic Command Pattern